 These days Suze is Chair of the Milton Keynes Cancer Patient Partnership which consists of volunteers like her, as users of cancer services, working with the healthcare professionals and National Health Service (NHS) managers to improve the services delivered locally, regionally and nationally.
 Suze works on written communications, as well as peer review, environmental audits, training, and other projects.
 Allied to this Suze lectures on cancer survivorship to nursing and other medical university students.

 Apart from her son and her family in Canada and Belgium (her mother was a francophone Belgian, hence Suze speaks French fluently) Suze’s great love is animals – particularly horses (see above), dogs and cats.
-She has had various rescued dogs and cats over the years and as many of her friends know, she’s a soft touch for a “hard luck” story!
+She has had various rescued dogs and cats over the years and as many of her friends know, she’s a soft touch for a “hard luck” story.
 However she did turn down one recent rehoming request – for a rabbit.
-With four dogs and three hard-hunting cats, its life expectancy would have been very, very short…
+With four dogs and two hard-hunting cats, its life expectancy would have been very, very short…

 Thanks for reading!